quii/good-handlers/README.md

 # good handlers

 An experiment in having good (HTTP) handlers.
+Not finished, please be chill, I just hope it's interesting.

 ## Waffle